YKGodzilla/PizzaBillingApplication/README.md

 1. Click on the "Code<>" button on this repository.
 2. Go to codespace column.
 3. You should be able to find my codespace "urban barnacle", click on it.
-4. After the vscode launches, click on the file "pizzamania.java" from the explore.
+4. After the vscode launches, click on the file "pizzamania.java" from the explorer.
 5. Enter F5 to run the code or just click on the run button.